pip-services/pip-services-docs/content/en/toolkit/recipes/runtime_configuration/_index.md

 The locator pattern is implemented via the use of a YAML configuration file.
 This feature allows us to make configuration choices at runtime.
 For example, we can change connection parameters, such as IP addresses or database names, and we can provide more than one option for a type of component.

-The sections and example that follow explain how this is done in detail.
+The sections and example that follow explain in detail how this is done .

 ### Brief description of the example